|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 - Martha D. Mullett, and Mary M.K.
 Seshia.
 Avery’s Neonatology: Pathophysiology & Management of the Newborn.
 By Mhairi G. MacDonald.
 Sixth Edition ed.
 Lippincott Williams & Wilkins, 2005.
 427. Print. [↩]

-- When mothers of premature babies are counseled to increase their milk production in the first week or two after delivery they will be producing enough milk for a full term infant.
+- When parents of premature babies are counseled to increase their milk production in the first week or two after delivery they will be producing enough milk for a full term infant.
 This will be more than their infant can consume at that time, but will ensure that their milk production will meet the needs of their infant once the infant is discharged. [↩]

 - BPNI writes: “Unless the milk being stored is for a mother’s own infant, banked milk is then pooled. […] It is thought to be beneficial because it averages out the immunological and nutrient content of the milk.
 The numbers are kept low so that any contamination can theoretically be traced back to its source.
 In Germany, however, pooling is not used because of the concern regarding contamination.” [↩]